Technoplatz/bi/README.md

 #### STEP 3
 <sup>SETTING ENVIRONMENT VARIABLES</sup>\
-In order for the system run smoothly a couple of core paramateres must be defined once before proceeding to the next steps.
-The core parameters can be found in the "user parameters" section in `.env` file.
-Initially, all user parameters are given as sample values must be updated.
-Please Edit `.env` file, replace the sample values to the actual ones according to below instructions and save the file.
+Before proceeding to the next steps, some user parameters should be defined once.
+Please edit the `.env` file, replace sample values with actual ones then save the file.

 ```bash
 # USER_PARAMETERS